 College graduation speeches come in all lengths and styles.
-Some are truly remarkable, most are instantly forgettable.
-One thing you can count on hearing in every such oration is some version of this supposed wisdom: “Follow your dream, because money can’t make you happy.”
+Some are truly remarkable; most, however, are instantly forgettable even when they're being delivered by a well-known celebrity.
+One thing you can almost always count on hearing in every such oration is some version of this supposed wisdom: “Follow your dream, because money can’t make you happy.”

 “When bills arrived that couldn’t be paid, money became a monster that tormented me,” Schramm says.

 All that changed for Schramm when he earned both a college scholarship and an allowance that allowed him to meet his basic needs.
 Schramm felt anxiety wash away and was able to focus on things other than money, which he came to view as a friend, not a monster.

 “Simply put, more money did buy me happiness.”

 If you're struggling to manage your budget as a new college grad, consider what you can do to make your student loan debt more affordable.
 Refinancing or consolidating loans, for example, could lower your monthly payments and help you save money on interest.

 Schramm’s argument is more than anecdotal.
 He cites recent studies that indicate a connection between happiness and income – up to a point.
 According to at least one study, happiness begins to level off once you reach an annual income of $105,000, with people making $200,000 no happier than those making $120,000.

 Yet students are still bombarded with the message that striving to make a good living puts one at risk of living a dull, colorless life.
 Schramm thinks that’s a dangerous mindset.

 He cautions students and job seekers to instead seek a realistic balance between fulfillment and income.
 Further, Schramm urges grads to think carefully before pursuing a dream or passion that will leave them struggling with their bills over the long term.